isabelleyiu/housing_alert/README.md

 GOOGLE_API_KEY=12345678
 ```

 11. At this point, you should have everything you need to run this project.
-Start up the servers by running
+Start up the servers by running command in your root directory.

 ```
-npm run dev
+$ npm run dev
 ```

 Viola.
-Your back-end server should now be running at port 5000, and client server running at 3000.
+Your back-end server should now be running at port 5000, and client server running at port 3000.

 Happy hacking!

 ## Running the tests